infograinssoftware/NFT-Marketplace-Solidity/README.md

 ---

 ## Features
-* Create a new ERC721 collection.
+* Create a new ERC721 collection or ERC1155 collection.
 * Support setting royalty fees
 * Sell (list item) NFT on the marketplace.
 * Offer listed items on the marketplace.